healeycodes/pleasebeup/README.md

 <br>

 If your website stops responding to our pings you get an email alert.
-Our stretch goal was SMS alerts too but we didn't make it.
+Our stretch goal was SMS alerts (but we didn't make it).

 <br>